dwblair/Riffle-Getting-Started/step-by-step.markdown

 This repo will cover:

 - A quick [overview of the Riffle hardware](./step-by-step.markdown#riffle-hardware): switches, indicator lights, and battery ports
-- A basic test of the hardware (does the on-board LED blink?)
+- A basic ['Blink' test of the hardware](./step-by-step.markdown#basice-test-of-hardware): (does the on-board LED blink?)

 As well as the required steps for setting yourself up to program a Riffle: